-Koalas live in complex social groups and contrary to popular opinion, they are not migratory animals.
-Koalas are highly territorial and in stable breeding groups, individual members of Koala society maintain their own "home range" areas.
+Koalas live in complex social groups.
+Contrary to popular opinion, they are not migratory animals, but highly territorial.
+In stable breeding groups, individual members of Koala society maintain their own "home range" areas.

-In this example below, 'Arnie' is the dominant male, and his home range, the largest at 1km x 1000-400m, and 43 hectares in area, overlaps the home ranges of both males and females.
-Arnie regularly traverses the area of his home range in a single night during the breeding season.
-This is a socially secure, stable population.The females are breeding, and most have a weaned juvenile in the vicinity and another pouch young.
+In the example below, 'Arnie' is the dominant male, and his home range (the largest at 1km x 1000-400m, and 43 hectares in area) overlaps the home ranges of both males and females.
+Arnie regularly moves through the area of his home range in a single night during breeding season.
+This is a socially secure, stable population with breeding females; most have a weaned juvenile in the vicinity and another pouch young.

 How would you like a highway through your living room?

 A ‘home range’ consists of a number of ‘home range trees’ and ‘food trees’ which comprise the long-term territory of the individual Koala.
 These trees provide the Koala with food, shelter and places for social contact which will support it for the term of its natural life (assuming there is no habitat clearing).

 Within a socially stable group, the home ranges of individual Koalas overlap with those of their neighbours.
 It is in the shared, overlapping trees that the majority of social interaction takes place.
 These are very important trees.

 A home range varies in size depending on the habitat quality of bushland.
 Habitat quality can be measured in terms of the density of key food trees.
 Home range trees define the boundaries of the individual Koala’s home range and can be likened to surveyors pegs marking the extent of a property.
 They are not always apparent to the human eye, but Koalas can tell whether a tree ‘belongs’ to another Koala or not.